 I Will Be YOUR Wedding DJ No Matter What; Until YOU Cancel

 No one wants to talk about the "what ifs" when they book their wedding vendors.
 The biggest logisitical nightmare that a lot of brides and grooms think about is what to do if it rains.
 Click HERE For The Best Playlist For Rain On Your Wedding Day.
 Should I rent a tent or not?
 Should we have a rain plan?
 I personally believe that asking your wedding DJ or any other wedding vendor what will happen if they are sick and cannot make it to your wedding is a question that SHOULD NEVER be asked.
 Because I chose to operate my company in that "smallish" manner I described up above, I've gone up and beyond the call of duty to NEVER miss a wedding.
 It took a global pandemic like COVID-19 to have one of my weddings cancelled.
 When we sign a contract for me to be your wedding DJ, I am there for you throughout the entire process from the time that you book until the last song plays.
 There won't be ANY conversations in the months leading up to your wedding about canceling our contract because the wife I never told you about is pregnant.
 While you may understand and be disappointed that this wedding DJ won't be coming to your wedding, this is a lousy excuse.
-An absolutely lousy excuse that will continue to make the wedding DJ look bad.
+An absolutely lousy excuse that will continue to make the wedding DJ industry look bad.
 Only an amateur who does not take the wedding industry seriously would try to bail on a client they've taken money from with a dumb excuse like this.

 Back To Your Wedding WITHOUT A Wedding DJ

 So, let's get back to your wedding "without" the wedding DJ you hired.
 You still CANNOT get a hold of them.
-The fact you cannot get a hold means you made a horrible judgement call in who hired as one of the most wedding vendors on the biggest day of your life.
+The fact you cannot get a hold means you made a horrible judgement call in the hiring of one of the most important wedding vendors on the biggest day of your life.
 Simply put, THERE ARE no excuses for a professional wedding DJ to NOT show up.
 A wedding DJs dog dying or a family member passing is STILL NO excuse to bail on any client.
 They'll have time to grieve on those losses AFTER they DJ your wedding that you signed a contract for well over a year ago.
 Odds are not in your favor that you are going to find a great wedding DJ to come in and rescue you from this terrible experience.
 You've got 100 guests and 75% of them have flown in and invested at least $400 on a roundtrip plane ticket.
 Now, because your wedding DJ did not show up, they won't be having any fun.
 Imagine spending $40,000 on your wedding and not having a wedding DJ?
 You almost feel obligated to refund some of the money for the out-of town guests who spent all that money on plane tickets.

 Be a happy bride arriving to your wedding venue because you hired a DJ who showed up

 I'm still insulted a wedding DJ who would bail on their client would refer their clients to me.
 If you look at the both of ours websites, you can clearly tell he should "never" have referred me.
+His website was absolutely pathetic.
 If two wedding DJs don't operate their businesses in the same manner with the same equipment and pricing, odds are they are not a good fit for working together.
 I've been burned before by booking agencies who either tried to destroy my reputation or just flat out should not be in business because they double or triple booked a couple's wedding day and then tried to salvage or maintain their website by contracting someone like me.
 I'm dead serious about protecting the reputation I've worked hard about creating over the years.
 Trust me when I tell you this, you will want a wedding DJ who won't bail on you at the last moment.
 Any wedding DJ who bails on a client at the last minute for any reason except being hit by a bus should be reported to the Better Business Bureau.
 Serious wedding DJs will never bail on you, EVER.
 They should NEVER have been in business, but since they were, they pressured you into paying a deposit and NOW your wedding day has been totally ruined. $40,000 down the drain, plus you still haven't quite finished paying for the big day, so you'll have some debt to pay off afterwards.
 I made mention up above that I was burned by a competitor.
 Find out more about this experience and why I specialize in performing at one wedding per day <---Click HERE - I'll never know if that competitor was trying to destroy my business, but some shady moves on social media in the years following that experience told me that they were probably trying to kill my business.
 I hope I did not scare with you this post.
 It's a discussion that needs to happen as you begin to plan your wedding.
 It's a post that was designed to make you think more seriously about who it is you will hire to be your wedding DJ.
 DO NOT HIRE just anyone.
 As a matter of fact, the odds are in your favor that I might have your wedding date on my calendar since I am a "smallish" and don't double or triple book wedding dates.
 Let's set up a time to discuss your wedding day.
 I love speaking with modern brides and grooms about music and would love to speak with you.
 All you need to do is click on the link up above to be taken over to my contact form.
 There, you'll provide me with some basic details about your wedding day and we'll set up a time to talk.
 Thank you so very much for finding me.
 I look forward to speaking with you.

 One Final Thing.